-The following selected consolidated financial data should be read in conjunction with "Operating and Financial Review and Prospects," our consolidated financial statements and related notes, and other financial information included in this report.
-We have derived the consolidated statement of profit or loss and comprehensive loss data and the statement of financial position data as of December 31, 2017 and 2016 from our audited financial statements included elsewhere in this report.
+You should read the following summary financial data together with our financial statements and the related notes thereto included elsewhere and incorporated by reference in this prospectus and the "Management's Discussion and Analysis of Financial Condition and Results of Operations" section of this prospectus.
+We have derived the statement of profit or loss and comprehensive loss data for the years ended December 31, 2016 and 2017 and the statement of financial position data as of December 31, 2017 from our audited financial statements incorporated by reference in this prospectus.
+We have derived the statement of profit or loss and comprehensive loss data for the six months ended June 30, 2017 and 2018 and the statement of financial position data as of June 30, 2018 from our unaudited financial statements included elsewhere in this prospectus.
 Our historical results are not necessarily indicative of the results that should be expected in the future.